 – Forks Over Knives – The Cookbook, from the creators of the legendary documentary that has been inspiring so many people (including myself) to go plant based since 2011.

 Also, see my post about my 5 favorite vegan cookbooks that I use all the time – most of them feature recipes that are either oil-free, or can be adapted to be oil-free.

 Phew!
 I think I got my point across now.
 I’m not going to claim that all of my home-cooked meals are always superhealthy and oil-free, but this post is a

 good reminder kick in the butt that will help me make an effort to keep oil usage to a minimum.

 Question for you: Do you have any other tips on cooking without oil?
 Or do you know any other oil-free cookbooks?
 Please let me know, and I’ll add them to this list – giving you credit, of course!

-In case you’ve enjoyed this post, please share it with your friends!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this post, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+If you’ve enjoyed this post, share it with your friends on social media!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free one-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.

-(This post contains affiliate links to Amazon.com.
-If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
-Thank you for your support!)
+Note: As an Amazon Associate I earn from qualifying purchases.
+If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
+Thank you!